 Explore it on Goodreads or Amazon.

-Other books by this author include Dark and Stormy Knights, Kitty Goes to Washington, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld
+Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld

 First in the Kitty Norville urban fantasy series revolving around a radio talk show host who discusses the supernatural in Denver.